getflytrap/flytrap_processor/README.md

 This repository contains the Lambda function code and allows you to mock its behavior locally using a simple Express server.
 If you want to use Flytrap in a production environment, refer to the [Flytrap Installation Guide](https://github.com/getflytrap/flytrap_terraform) for complete setup instructions.

+To learn more about Flytrap, check out our [case study](https://getflytrap.github.io/).

 ## 🛠️ What Does It Do?
 The Flytrap Processor: